 How to Adjust Module Trigger Value

-This document explains how to adjust the trigger sensitivity of the FLY-Alps pressure sensor to ensure leveling accuracy and reliability.
+This document describes how to adjust the trigger sensitivity of the FLY-Alps pressure sensor to ensure leveling accuracy and reliability.

 Video Tutorial